magicsandbox-ai/magicsandbox/apps/About/index.md

 Still need help?
 Send us an email at [help@magicsandbox.ai](mailto:help@magicsandbox.ai).

+# Tutorial

+The tutorial is the best way to learn the basics of Magic Sandbox.
+Open your chat titled "Welcome to Magic Sandbox!" and click the "Restart Tutorial" button to go through the tutorial again.

 # Getting Started

 When you chat with your assistant, it can choose to open one of your favorited apps.
 Your assistant will intelligently determine the best way to help you - whether that's through conversation or by opening one of your favorited apps to accomplish specific tasks.